In this article, we will look at the various institutions offering student loans in Kenya.

 This article, therefore, will unearth the various options available to ensure that our dreams are achieved.

-Best places to get Student Loans in Kenya
+Where to get Student Loans in Kenya

 There are several places where one can turn to when in need of financial aid to complete their studies.
 Here is a list of the best places to secure a student loan from: